Barrior/mongoose-modified-at/README.en.md

 🍎 Explains:

-- `fields`: Set observing fields.
-If the fields being monitored changes when the document is saved or updated, the fields update time is automatically recorded in the form of `field name + suffix`.
+- `fields`: Set listening fields.
+When the document is saved or updated with them, it will have automatically made the form of `field name + suffix` as a field and recorded the time to the field.
 Optional, `Array` type.

 - `suffix`: Set suffix, default value is `_modifiedAt`.
 Optional, `String` type.

 - `select`: Set `select()` behavior for paths, see [Mongoose documentation](https://mongoosejs.com/docs/api.html#schematype_SchemaType-select) for more details about it.
 Default value of `true`.
 Optional, `Boolean` type.

-- `customField`: Custom filed that used for custom logic, the function receives the unique parameter `document`, when returns `truly` value, the time will be recorded to the field.
+- `customField`: Custom filed that used for custom logic, the function receives the unique document parameter, when returns true value, the time will be recorded to the field.
 This field will not be suffixed.

 🌟 **1、** You can set the global suffix on application initialization, it will be used for each plugin instance, as follow: